mkunkel/board_game_capstone/doc/user_stories.md

 I want to be able to enter a list of friends who will be playing and get suggestions for new games So I can be sure to introduce those friends to great games they haven't played.

-  Usage: ./game --suggest
+  Usage: ./game --suggest "John Doe, Jane Doe"

 Acceptance Criteria:
-* Requests a list of friends who are playing
+* Rejects entries without all required information
 * Displays a list of games that none of those friends have played</pre>